How to Reinstate a Texas LLC

 How much will it cost to revive a Texas LLC?

-How long does it take the state to process the filing?
+How long does it take the Texas SOS to reinstate an LLC?